IvanZ505/runb-notes/docs/comp-arch/comp-arch.md

 - versatile addressing modes
 - specialized instructions and registers implement complex tasks.
 - **NOT** optimized for speed - tend to be SLOW.

+> Secret: Inside the processor, the CISC instructions are broken down into more elementary instructions.

 #### RISC - Reduced Instruction Set Computers
 - Small set of simple isntructions targeting high speed implementation